A Brand New Card Game For People Who Really Like Each Other And Also Argue Sometimes

 Every card has a specific point value — you get points for all the cards you’ve played, and lose points for all the cards still in your hand.
 Once someone has gone out the round is over, so add up your points, see who is ahead, gloat a bit, and get ready for the next round.

-Because it’s a partners game, there needs to be an even number of players, at least four.
+Uncle Screwie can be played with as little as 2 players, or 3 players, or as a partners game, where there is an even number of players, like 4.
 Groups of six play all the time.
 You could play eight but at that point, we’d recommend two tables of four.

 There are seven rounds in each game and completing all seven can take anywhere from an hour (if you all know what you’re doing) to an evening (if you’re just figuring it out).
 But you can always cut down the number of rounds played to fit into whatever time you have.